that others

 The Larimer County Dive Rescue Team are the water rescue professionals.
 We have joint training practices where we review those skills and teamwork exercises that are common between the groups but we try to keep our feet dry at all times!

 We can't really anticipate when a call will come or what it will be about.
 We have just as many calls during the week as we have on the weekend.
 We tend to get more calls in the evening and they will last until morning.
 We usually don't spend more that 12 hours on searches or more than 6 hours on rescues.
-But, sooner or later, you will be on a rescue that begins on Wednesday at noon and ends at noon on Thursday.
+But, sooner or later, you will be on a rescue that begins at noon and ends at noon the next day or a search that can last for multiple days.

 Much of the personal equipment we require our members to own is basic, good quality hiking, camping, and climbing gear but there is a possibility that the equipment you currently own will not be ideal for our situation.
 We spend a lot of time in BASART talking about the pros and cons of all types of outdoor gear.
 We don't require that you own anything before you start, and in fact, would recommend that you wait until you get this information from us in class before you make any new purchases or try to decide whether the gear you already have is appropriate.